Dephasing

+Background

+Decoherence theory was developed in the 1970s and 1980s to attempt to explain why macroscopic elements behaved classically within the framework of quantum mechanics.
+This necessitated a theory of open quantum systems, which refer to systems that interact with the environment (as opposed to closed systems, which do not).
+In open quantum systems, the system interacts with the environment and it inevitably couples to its environment, causing decoherence.

 The coherence of a sample is explained by the off-diagonal elements of a density matrix.
 An external electric or magnetic field can create coherences between two quantum states in a sample if the frequency corresponds to the energy gap between the two states.
 The coherence terms decay with the dephasing time or spin–spin relaxation, T_{2}.

 After coherence is created in a sample by light, the sample emits a polarization wave, the frequency of which is equal to and the phase of which is inverted from the incident light.
 In addition, the sample is excited by the incident light and a population of molecules in the excited state is generated.
 The light passing through the sample is absorbed because of these two processes, and it is expressed by an absorption spectrum.
 The coherence decays with the time constant, T_{2}, and the intensity of the polarization wave is reduced.
 The population of the excited state also decays with the time constant of the longitudinal relaxation, T_{1}.
 The time constant T_{2} is usually much smaller than T_{1}, and the bandwidth of the absorption spectrum is related to these time constants by the Fourier transform, so the time constant T_{2} is a main contributor to the bandwidth.
 The time constant T_{2} has been measured with ultrafast time-resolved spectroscopy directly, such as in photon echo experiments.

 What is the dephasing rate of a particle that has an energy E if it is subject to a fluctuating environment that has a temperature T?
 In particular what is the dephasing rate close to equilibrium (E~T), and what happens in the zero temperature limit?
 This question has fascinated the mesoscopic community during the last two decades (see references below).